Alonso del Castillo Maldonado: Travel in New Spain

-In the spring of 1528, thirteen of the fifteen survivors decided to leave the island, abandoning Cabeza de Vaca (because he was sick and unable to travel) and two other members of the expedition.
+In the spring of 1528, thirteen of the fifteen survivors decided to leave the island, abandoning Cabeza de Vaca (because he was sick and unable to travel) and one other member of the expedition.
 In April 1529, this group, led by Dorantes and Castillo, reached the coast and landed at Matagorda Bay.
 However, most of the members of this expedition were killed by Native Americans.
 Only three survived: Dorantes de Carranza, Castillo and Estevanico.

 For almost seven years they lived enslaved by a Native Americans tribe, until the three men managed to reunite with Cabeza de Vaca in September 1534, somewhere west of the Sabine River.
 Cabeza de Vaca taught his companions the Native American art of medicine.
 In August 1535, the men fled from the Avavare tribe, with whom they were living as medicine men.
 They fled inland, crossing what is now Texas (being, apparently, the first Europeans to do so) until they arrived in El Paso in late 1535.
 Finally, they headed south, and in late 1535 they explored the territory of the modern-day Mexican state of Chihuahua, crossing through the territory of the Mexican state of Sonora.
 They temporarily settled in the land of the Pimas and the Sierra Madre, where they lived with a Native tribe for three days.
 After hearing the natives speak of a Spanish village located further south, they travelled to the modern-day Mexican state of Sinaloa in 1536.
 They were accompanied by hundreds of Native Americans, and despite encountering a party of slave hunters led by Diego de Alcaraz, managed to ensure their safe passage.
 Later, Castillo and his companions reunited with other Spanish groups residing in north Culiacán – included among them the future explorer Melchor Díaz, who received them.
 From there, they traveled to Compostela, Nueva Galicia's capital.